 Returning to the UK in the early eighties, Copping and his family settled on the Isle of Skye.
 Having learned the art of candle-making in Denmark, he set up his own candle workshop, while his wife ran a whole-food and book shop.
 Due to a long-standing interest in painting, he started taking art lessons at night and eventually opened his own successful art gallery.
 Since then he has been a professional painter and his work has been collected world-wide.
 Although his own gallery is now closed, he continues to paint and sell from a studio close to home –and exhibits his work in established galleries around the UK.
-His website describes his art work thus:

-Rupert Copping continues to live on the Isle of Skye but spends three months of the year in Spain and Portugal, periodically travelling to Mexico to visit his daughter while also retaining close family links with Ecuador.
+Rupert Copping continues to live on the Isle of Skye but spends parts of the year in Spain and Portugal, periodically travelling to Mexico to visit his daughter while also retaining close family links with Ecuador.
 Skylight Press is pleased to publish his first novel, Before the Dawn, written some thirty years ago, and having had quite a journey since – just like its author.

 2000 to 2010 Proprietor of The Rupert Copping Gallery, Broadford, Skye.
 Exhibitions in Scotland: Mertz Gallery, Edinburgh.
 An Tuirean Arts Centre, Portree, and many other galleries.
 Featured in ArtWorks, The West Highland Free Press, and other journals.